-I was surprised at the media response to University of Baltimore School of Law Dean Phillip J. Closius’ resignation/firing last week.
+I was surprised at the media response to the University of Baltimore School of Law Dean Phillip J. Closius’ resignation/firing last week.
 The story was on the front page of the Baltimore Sun on Saturday.
 My blog post on this on Friday received a tremendous amount of traffic.

 I really believe that Dean Closius and University of Baltimore School President Robert L. Bogomolny ought to sit down – with a mediator – and try to resolve their differences.
 Obviously, there was tension between these two men that ran deep.
 But they both want what’s best for the law school.
 They just need to get on the same page.